AnalyticalGraphicsInc/gltf-vscode/README.md

 * `glTF.Validation.severityOverrides` - This is a JSON object that maps issue codes (as keys) to severity codes (as values).
 The issue codes are the same as for `glTF.Validation.ignoredIssues` above.
 The severity codes are: 0 for `error`, 1 for `warning`, 2 for `information`, and 3 for `hint`.
 For example, to reduce the severity of empty nodes to `hint`, one would specify: `{ "NODE_EMPTY" : 3 }`

+## Supported glTF extensions

+Certain glTF 2.0 extensions are supported by JSON schema validation in VSCode.
+This means that VSCode will provide hover tooltips, auto-complete (<kbd>CTRL</kbd> + <kbd>space</kbd>), and document problem indications for extension schema violations.
+This is separate from (and in addition to) any validation being performed by the official glTF Validator.
+The extension schemas shipping with this project currently are:

+* `KHR_draco_mesh_compression`
+* `KHR_materials_pbrSpecularGlossiness`
+* `KHR_materials_unlit`
+* `KHR_techniques_webgl`
+* `KHR_texture_transform`

+Support for additional extensions can be requested by filing an issue or pull request to [the GitHub repository](https://github.com/AnalyticalGraphicsInc/gltf-vscode).

 ## Source code

 on [GitHub](https://github.com/AnalyticalGraphicsInc/gltf-vscode).
 See [CONTRIBUTING.md](CONTRIBUTING.md).